Frequently Asked Questions

 • Eligible projects include public improvements such as parks, streets, community centers, drainage structures and others.

-• CDBG can also fund housing development, residential rehabilitations, economic development and public services that directly relate to housing or physical community revitalization.
+• CDBG can also fund housing land acquisition, residential rehabilitations, economic development, and public services that directly relate to housing or physical community revitalization.

 What are the eligible areas for County CDBG funds?